 Implied Probability = -130/(-130 – 100)

 So this means that the implied probability is 0.5652 or 56.52% in this case.
-This means that the Los Angeles Lakers have a 56.52% chance to win the game in this instance.
+This means that the Kansas City Chiefs have a 56.52% chance to win the game in this instance.

 When to Bet Against the Odds

 If you want, you can place your wager on the underdog, or the team most likely to lose.
 This is known as betting against the odds.
-So, if the Boston Celtics have +200 American Odds to win their next game, that means they are twice as likely to lose as they are to win.
+So, if the Dallas Cowboys have +200 American Odds to win their next game, that means they are twice as likely to lose as they are to win.

-So, that means that if you bet $100 on the Celtics to win, you will win $200.
+So, that means that if you bet $100 on the Cowboys to win, you will win $200.
 This is the original amount that you wagered, plus profit.
 And, it is quite a profit.

 As you can see, betting against the odds can earn you quite a profit.
 However, the odds of this type of bet paying off are much lower than if you bet on the team favored to win.
 So, you should only bet against the odds when you are fairly certain you will win.